Engineering Design Process

 What is the Engineering Design Process?

-The engineering design process is a series of steps that engineers follow to come up with a solution to a problem.
-Many times the solution involves designing a product (like a machine or computer code) that meets certain criteria and/or accomplishes a certain task.
+Many times the solution to a problem involves designing a product (like a machine or computer code) that meets certain criteria and/or accomplishes a certain task.
 This process is different from the Steps of the Scientific Method, which you may be more familiar with.
 If your project involves making observations and doing experiments, you should probably follow the Scientific Method.
 If your project involves designing, building, and testing something, you should probably follow the Engineering Design Process.
 If you still are not sure which process to follow, you should read Comparing the Engineering Design Process and the Scientific Method.
-This diagram shows the steps of the engineering design process, and the table below describes each step in more detail:

 The engineering design process begins by defining a problem and completing background research on the problem.
 Requirements are specified and a solution is chosen.
 A prototype of the solution is built and then tested.
 If the solution built meets the requirements then the results can be shared.
 If the solution does not meet all the requirements then another solution is thought of and tested.
 Each iteration should use the data from the previously tried solution to meet all of the initial requirements.

 Engineers do not always follow the engineering design process steps in order, one after another.
 It is very common to design something, test it, find a problem, and then go back to an earlier step to make a modification or change to your design.
 This way of working is called iteration, and it is likely that your process will do the same!

 The engineering design process starts when you ask the following questions about problems that you observe:

 - Who has the problem or need?